conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 - `delete.retention.ms`

 `retention.ms` and `retention.bytes` values must not exceed the backing topic's configuration unless `autoManaged` is set to true.
-Any other config defined during the topic creation will fail the topic creation (unless they have the same value as the backing cluster)
+Any other config defined during the topic creation will fail the topic creation (unless they have the same value as the backing cluster).

 :::info
 With Concentrated Topics, the true retention is the one from the backing cluster's topic, not the retention requested during the concentrated topic creation.